siriusastrebe/syc/README.md

     syc.sync(variable, name)

 This is the most basic way to use syc.
-Any changes to `variable` on the server will be reflected on a variable by the same name on every client.
+Any changes to `variable` on the server will be reflected on a variable identified by `name` on the client.
 Changes on the client will reflect on the server (and therefore to every other client).

 This is accomplished by tracking the variable with Object.observe (or use a dirty-checking polyfill if Object.observe is not available.
 More on that in the Polyfill section).